anishsudini/RSA/README.md

    – Given the p and q values found in p.txt and q.txt respectively, decrypt the ciphertext in encrypted.txt using the RSA algo- rithm, and write the output to decrypted.txt

 Note: The priority in RSA is to select a particular value of e and then choose p and q accordingly.
-For this implementation I used e = 65537, but feel free to change this prime number.
+For this implementation I used e = 65537 (LINE 192), but feel free to change this prime number.